komoot/photon/README.md

 This will take some time (Europe ~ 12 hours).

-If you just want to check out _NAME_ you can use our example dump of Iceland too ([src/main/solrindex/iceland.solr.xml.gz](src/main/solrindex/iceland.solr.xml.gz)).
+If you just want to check out _photon_ you can use our example dump of Iceland too ([src/main/solrindex/iceland.solr.xml.gz](src/main/solrindex/iceland.solr.xml.gz)).

 ### Setup Solr
 You need to install Apache Solr (tested with version 4.4).
 Using Mac OS X and homebrew you can type: